logicappsio/CsScriptingAPI/README.md

  * API App Host (this is the site behind the api app that this github code deploys to)

 ## API Documentation ##
-The API app has one action - Execute Script - which returns a single "Result" parameter.
+The API app has one action - Execute Script - which returns a JToken based on what the script returns.

 The action has three input parameters: